Coca-Cola’s social media star helping to spread the fun of Lillehammer 2016

-Fifteen-year-old Herman Henriksen, from Sortland in northern Norway, was selected from hundreds of other young Norwegians as part of Coca-Cola’s #detergull (That’s Gold) campaign, which encouraged young people across the country to post videos to social media demonstrating why they should be chosen.
+Fifteen-year-old Herman Henriksen, from Sortland in northern Norway, was selected from thousands of other young Norwegians as part of Coca-Cola’s #detergull (That’s Gold) campaign, which encouraged young people across the country to post videos to social media demonstrating why they should be chosen.

 “Having seen the funny videos of Herman on Instagram, we strongly believe that people are really going to love him,” says Anne-Marit Ihlen, Marketing Manager of the Coca-Cola Company Norway.

-Herman, who is spending four days with Coca-Cola’s social media team at the YOG, is looking forward to sharing his experiences with other Olympic fans online, and he produced a clip to celebrate the fact he had been selected to go to Lillehammer.
+Herman, who is spending four days with Coca-Cola’s social media team at the YOG, is looking forward to sharing his experiences with other Olympic fans online, and he produced this clip to celebrate the fact he had been selected to go to Lillehammer.

 “This will be great,” he says.
 “It is incredibly fun to be part of something like this.
 Older people keep talking about the Winter Olympic Games in Lillehammer in 1994, but I was not even born then.
 Now, I will be able to experience the Olympic Games for myself, and I am really looking forward to it.
 I want to meet the young athletes and volunteers, but also take a look behind the scenes.”